 Car seat – If you’re going to travel by car on your trip bringing your own car seat might be cheaper.
 Especially considering that you can check it for free whether as oversized luggage or at the gate.

 Unless you’re going to London or New York City, then forget about car seats, because you won’t be able to install them in any taxis anyway.
+Many times I completely avoided having to bring a car seat and used public transport – it’s totally possible, especially if you’re heading to Europe.

-What Don’t You Need!
+What Don’t You Need:

 When I first saw baby packing lists online my first thought was ‘how on earth am I going to travel with all this crap?!’
 The truth is, you don’t need most things listed on many blogs and websites.